 Reducing PAD Risk Factors

-Even if you’re PAD risk is high, you can take steps to prevent disease.
+Even if your PAD risk is high, you can take steps to prevent disease.
 In a new study in the European Journal of Vascular & Endovascular Surgery, researchers found that making four healthy lifestyle choices helped prevent peripheral arterial disease.

 What were these four choices?